Midhir

 Midhir is a fantasy play-by-mail (PBM) role-playing game.
 It was initially hand-moderated, with a later version shifting to mixed moderation (computer and hand).
 It was published by Timewyrm and WORG PBM in the United Kingdom.
-Players ruled kingdoms in the game, with various factors of gameplay including combat, politics, diplomacy, intrigue, economics, and religion.
+Players rule kingdoms in the game, with various factors of gameplay including combat, politics, diplomacy, intrigue, economics, and religion.
 The game received some strong reviews in gaming magazines of the 1990s.

 History and development

 Midhir was hand moderated.
 In 1996, Timewyrm (UK) released a version called Cities of Olynthus.
 Also in 1996, Midhir: Realms of Israa, was available as a mixed-moderated game.
 By 1997, WORG PBM (UK) was also publishing the game.

+Just to clear a few things up.
+"Midhir" was a hand moderated game created by Timewyrm.
+The computerised version was written by Viking Games, Timewyrm got the right to use the software in return for the right to use the game design.
+The first game to use the software was "Realms of Israa" published by Viking Games.
+Viking also published a second game, "Empires of Corinium", about the same time as Timewyrm published "Cities of Olynthus".
+WORG never published any version of the game, as far as I know, and for sure, had no legal right to use the software.

 Gameplay

 Midhir was a fantasy role-playing PBM game, "vaguely Viking/Celtic in flavour" according to reviewer Martin J. Dougherty.
-Players acted as a ruler over a kingdom.
+Players acted as a ruler of a kingdom.
 Combat, politics, diplomacy, intrigue, economics, and religion were all factors of gameplay.